Below is a list of select presentations I have given related to social justice.

 Working Towards Health Equity with Vulnerable Populations: Attending to the Physical and Mental Health of African Americans.
-Certificate Program on Health Disparities, University of Georgia.
+Pre-Professional Advising, Health Disparities and Equity Service Program, University of Georgia.
 (February, 2020)

 Attention to Intersectionality: By Securing Rights and Justice or Our Most Marginalized, We Secure Them for All.
 From Anita to Now: Increased Inequality?
 A teach-in & panel discussion featuring faculty and others in the School of Social Work, University of Georgia.
 (October, 2018)